Schneider details Invensys deal savings, EPS impact

-PARIS France's Schneider Electric (SCHN.PA) expects to achieve 160 million euros ($212.02 million)in operational synergies annually by 2016 through its takeover of British engineer Invensys ISYS.L, it said in a presentation on Wednesday.
+PARIS, July 31 France's Schneider Electric expects to achieve 160 million euros ($212.02 million)in operational synergies annually by 2016 through its takeover of British engineer Invensys, it said in a presentation on Wednesday.

 The French group added that total integration costs would reach around 150 million euros over 2014/15, with acquisition costs of about 60 million.
 Tax savings were seen at 400 million euros over the first five years.